-Please continue to order through your online service provider or email: GPCCG.firstname.lastname@example.org
+Please order through your online service provider to ensure safe review and ordering

-You may also request that your nominated pharmacy deliver your prescription to the door however please be aware that they may require a further 24 working hours in order to fulfil your request so please order in time.
+You may request that your nominated pharmacy deliver your prescription to the door however please be aware that they may require a further 48 working hours in order to fulfil your request so please order in time.

 Anyone can order on your behalf therefore please ask any carers to drop your request off if you are not able to order online.

-If you do not have online access and you or a nominated person are not able to drop off your request then we wish to support our patients as much as possible therefore you may contact the surgery by telephone however please note our lines continue to be extremely busy due to the pressures of COVID19 and there will be a delay in your call being answered
+If you do not have online access and you or a nominated person are not able to drop off your request then we wish to support our patients as much as possible therefore you may contact the surgery by telephone however please note our lines continue to be extremely busy and there may be a delay in your call being answered

 Please be patient with our team as they are continuing to process your prescriptions as soon as is safely possible to do so.